sporto/elm-tutorial/fetching_resources/fetching_players.md

     |> Effects.task
 ```

 `Http.get` takes a decoder and a url string.
-It:
+Then it:
 - creates a task that makes an ajax request
 - when done parses the result body through the decoder
 - and returns another task with result `Task.Task Http.Error value`